-American Landscape: Susie Barstow & Her Circle/ Contemporary Practices is a two-part exhibition - and accompanying publication - that reinserts the accomplished 19th-century American artist Susie Barstow (1836-1923) into the history of the Hudson River School of landscape painting and presents work by contemporary artists who expand and challenge how we think about "land" and "landscape" today.
-The internationally acclaimed contemporary artists include: Teresita Fernández, Guerrilla Girls, Marie Lorenz, Tanya Marcuse, Mary Mattingly, Ebony G. Patterson, Anna Plesset, Jean Shin, Wendy Red Star, Jaune Quick-to-See Smith, Cecilia Vicuña, Kay WalkingStick, and
+This exhibition is the first retrospective of the 19th-century American landscape paintings of Susie Barstow, despite the fact that she was highly acclaimed during her lifetime.
+Women Reframe American Landscape: Susie Barstow & Her Circle/ Contemporary Practices is a two-part exhibition and publication that reinserts the accomplished 19th-century American artist Susie Barstow (1836-1923) into the story of the Hudson River School of landscape painting and presents work by contemporary artists who expand and challenge how we think about "land" and "landscape" today.
+The internationally acclaimed contemporary artists include: Teresita Fernández, Guerrilla Girls, Marie Lorenz, Tanya Marcuse, Mary Mattingly, Ebony G. Patterson, Anna Plesset, Jean Shin, Wendy Red Star, Jaune Quick-to-See Smith, Cecilia Vicuña, Kay WalkingStick, and Saya Woolfalk.